spokenwebsites/ADP_Front/README.md

 - website that was created for the UX process: https://sites.google.com/view/archiveofthedigitalpresent/home
 - webflow prototype: https://adp-v12.webflow.io/

-## How to build locally from the source
+## How to build angular frontend locally from the source

 - Pull Repository
 - cd into frontend_new